shopsys/shopsys/docs/contributing/guidelines-for-pull-request.md

 git push --force
 ```

-##### Wait for the merge from SSFW developers and look forward for better Shopsys Framework.
+##### Wait for the merge from Shopsys developers and look forward for better Shopsys Platform.